ESA Certification Guide: What You Need to Know

 The Fair Housing Act (FHA) is a set of federal laws in place to prevent discrimination against people seeking rental housing, seeking housing assistance, buying a home, or getting a mortgage.

 When it comes to emotional support animals, the FHA protects the rights of individuals with disabilities to live with their emotional support animal in rental housing that doesn’t typically allow pets, has restrictions on size or breeds of pets, or charges additional fees for pets.
-Legal, legitimate emotional support animals are exempt from all of these since they are considered medical tools necessary for managing a disability — not pets.
+Legal, legitimate emotional support animals are exempt from all of these since they are considered medical tools necessary for managing a disability (not pets).

 State-Specific ESA Laws: Overview